This feature requires having the Admin quality dashboard access privilege.

 |Packet loss||Percentage of packets lost on the network, including packets sent and received between a client and Google.|

 |Played out energy||Audio volume received and sent to the audio card.
 This number doesn’t reflect the peripheral selection or muted speakers.

 |Frame rate||Number of video frames per second sent or received by a client.|

-You need to be a super administrator to give a user access to the Meet quality tool.
-You create a custom admin role and then assign the role to the user.
+Note: You need to be a super administrator to give users access to the Meet quality tool.

 - Click Create new role.